grimme-lab/qc2-teaching/doc/programming.rst

 .. admonition:: Exercise 6

    1. there is no reason to limit us to positive values, modify the program such that it also takes negative values and breaks at zero.

 .. admonition:: Solutions 6
+   :class: tip

    You might have tried to exchange the condition for ``i = 0``, but since the equal sign is reserved for the assignment ``gfortran`` will throw